allegro/allegro.tech/_posts/2015-10-20-agile-teams-how-to-start.md

 *what are the success criteria stating that we are going in the right direction (that this works for us) *how often do we want to do a “check point” to see if this is what we need? (in Scrum this can be done during Retrospectives)

 You can find a sample of such analysis in a [Scrum-ban* experiment](http://allegro.tech/2015/09/scrum-ban-applied.html) we’ve conducted.
+Another approach could be looking at "what we want to accomplish?" and following up with "what do we need to accomplish this?" and / or "how will we accomplish this?".

 ###Contracting (45–60')
 It’s one of the most important things when people in a group meet and are supposed to work together.
 If you don’t have the time to do any of the other steps